AntiSecTech/pjson/README.md

 ```sh
 sudo make install
 ```
-If you do not install the program and only compile the binary, you must **create a link for the configuration file** [`pjson.json`](https://github.com/AntiSecTech/pjson/blob/main/pjson.json) so that it can be read by the binary.
+If you do not install the program and only compile the shared library, you must **create a link for the configuration file** [`pjson.json`](https://github.com/AntiSecTech/pjson/blob/main/pjson.json) so that it can be read by the binary.
 ```sh
 sudo ln -s -r pjson.json /etc
 ```